brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Intelligence analysts use Flashpoint to monitor dark web forums for mentions of their company and to detect the sale of stolen data, allowing proactive defense.

+### Fraud
+**Definition:**
+Fraud in cybersecurity and IT refers to malicious activities aimed at gaining financial benefit or unauthorized access through deception, trickery, or fraudulent methods.
+It can cause significant financial, operational, and reputational damage at both individual and organizational levels.

+**Example Sentence:**
+A scammer creates a fake payment page, tricks the user into entering their credit card details, and **commits fraud** using the stolen information.

 ---